dogecoinfoundation/radiodoge/heltec-firmware/README.md

   <li>https://heltec.org/wifi_kit_install/</li>
 </ul>

+If working in Windows you may need to install USB drivers for the device which can be found https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads

 ## Current Progress
 Currently custom LoRa packets are formed and addressed to individual LoRa modules through the following addressing scheme: